Conflux-Chain/conflux-doc/docs/get_started.md

 $ ../target/release/conflux --config tethys.toml
 ```

-It will start a full node and begin syncing the Conflux mainnet blockchain.
+It will start a archive node and begin syncing the Conflux mainnet blockchain.

 Note that two new directories (`blockchain_db` and `net_config`) will be created in the current working directory ( `run` ) to keep the persistent data.
 Please do not remove them unless data are corrupt or you want to start a fresh new node.